otherness-space/basic/README.txt

 What are the files for ?
 ========================

-- basic.info                => provide informations about the theme, like
+- basic.info.yml            => provide informations about the theme, like
                                regions, css, settings, js ...
-- block-system-main.tpl.php => template to edit the content
-- block.tpl.php             => template to edit the blocks
+- block.html.twig           => template to edit the blocks
-- comment.tpl.php           => template to edit the comments
+- comment.html.twig         => template to edit the comments
-- node.tpl.php              => template to edit the nodes (in content)
+- node.html.twig            => template to edit the nodes (in content)
-- page.tpl.php              => template to edit the page
+- page.html.twig            => template to edit the page
-- template.php              => used to modify drupal's default behavior before outputting HTML through the theme
+- mytheme.theme             => used to modify drupal's default behavior before outputting HTML through the theme
 - theme-settings            => used to create additional settings in the theme settings page